China's SHEIN set to raise $2 bln, eyes US IPO later this year -sources

 It had attempted to list in the U.S. in 2020, but shelved the plan partly due to unpredictable markets amid rising U.S.-China tensions, sources have previously said.

-At the time, the company had hired Bank of America, Goldman Sachs and JPMorgan to work on the IPO but has decided to re-select its advisors, said three of the sources.
+At the time, the company had hired Bank of America, Goldman Sachs and JPMorgan to work on the IPO but has decided to re-select its advisers, said three of the sources.

 A CHINESE COMPANY?